 When your hair dries post-shower while you’re running around checking off to-do list items, you shouldn’t tuck a strand behind your ear and hear a crunch.
 Though everyone’s locks need a little moisture from time to time, a super brittle texture could be a sign of a zinc and/or an iron deficiency, according to Tania Dempsey, MD from Armonk Integrative Medicine.
 “Zinc and iron are important for keratin production so not having enough of these can lead to changes in the structure of hair,” she explains.
 “Zinc can be taken alone or with a mineral formula including iron.
 You can add foods that are high in zinc like beef, pumpkin seeds, and lentils to your diet, too.”
-Try these 19 DIY masks for healthy hair.
+(Try these 19 DIY masks for healthy hair.)

 Your scalp is dry

 Find yourself resisting the temptation to scratch an itch in the middle of an important meeting because your scalp is so dry?
 Or, does it flake when you reach for a quick scratch?
 These are all signs you’re in need for omega 3s and omegas 6s, according to Dr. Dempsey.
 As she explains, these essential fatty acids are important for the health of the follicles and they bring moisture to your hair and scalp.
 To up your intake of these, eat more flaxseeds, sunflower seeds, fish, or take fish oil supplements.
-These omega-3 rich foods will also add years to your life.

 Your hair is super thin

 If your hair happens to fall on the thinner side, you might not notice when it gets even scanter.
 But when your hair becomes thin throughout, McMordie says it could be an indication you’re in need of extra protein.
 “Hair cells, just like every other cell in the body, are made up of amino acids, which are the broken down form of protein, so if you aren’t getting enough, you may start to lose more hair than normal,” she explains.
 To ensure your hair is full and bountiful, she recommends consuming adequate protein by consuming fish, eggs, poultry, beef, and dairy.
 And if you’re vegetarian or vegan, nuts, beans, and whole grains are also good sources of protein.
-Check out the list of best vegetarian proteins ranked.

 Your hair is graying prematurely